-Christian Smith is an Assistant Professor in the Department of English at Coastal Carolina University where he teaches and researches composition studies, rhetorical theory, and digital rhetoric.
+Christian Smith is an Associate Professor in the Department of English at Coastal Carolina University where he teaches and researches composition studies, rhetorical theory, and digital rhetoric.
 He earned a B.A. at the University of Louisville, an M.A. at Murray State University, and a Ph.D. in the Composition and Rhetoric program at the University of South Carolina.

 Smith, Christian.
 “Podcasting and Protocols: An Approach to Writing about Writing through Sound.”
 Next Steps: New Directions for/in Writing About